 The only major thing to keep in mind while booking flights is that most Asian airports only allow transit on a through ticket or a single booking reference – while some don’t allow transit at all.
 Thus, be sure to verify the transit rules before departure.

 On March 15, 2022, Vietnam opened their borders to the world quarantine-free, without even so much as a vaccination requirement.
-In order to enter Vietnam, you must have a COVID-19 RT-PCR test taken within 72 hours of departure, or an antigen test taken within 24 hours of departure.
+As of mid-May 2022, Vietnam has fully embraced pre-pandemic travel, allowing all visitors to enter without proof of vaccination or a COVID-19 test.

 Vietnam offers yet another country in South East Asia that has opened up, and now is perhaps one of the best times to travel in the region, with a lack of tourists and having monuments perhaps all to yourself.
 In addition, Vietnam is well-connected by air, rail, and bus to its neighbours, making for easy transportation across the region.